kateolmstead/javascript-sdk/README.md

 Messaging Integration
 =====================

-This guide assumes you're already familiar with the concept of frames and messaging, and that you have all of the relevant `frames` setup for your application.
+This guide assumes you're already familiar with the concept of placements and messaging, and that you have all of the relevant `placements` setup for your application.

 If you are new to PlayRM's messaging feature, please refer to <a href="http://integration.playnomics.com/support/#core-concepts" target="_blank">Core Concepts for Messaging</a>.

-Once you have all of your frames created with their associated `<PLAYRM-FRAME-ID>`s, you can start the integration process.
+Once you have all of your placements created with their associated `<PLAYRM-FRAME-ID>`s, you can start the integration process.

 ## SDK Integration

-To tell PlayRM where to place the frame, you first create an empty `div` element in the appropriate location (the id of the `div` is arbitrary):
+To tell PlayRM where to place the placement, you first create an empty `div` element in the appropriate location (the id of the `div` is arbitrary):

 ```html
 <div id="messageDiv"></div>
 ```

-Then modify the PlayRM SDK config `_pnConfig` to let PlayRM know about your frame:
+Then modify the PlayRM SDK config `_pnConfig` to let PlayRM know about your placement:

 ```javascript
 //this frame is specific to this sample game only